Vonng/pigsty/docs/PGSQL-CONF.md

 ## Offline

-Offline instance is a dedicated replica to serve slow queries, ETL, OLAP traffic and interactive queries, etc...
+The offline instance is a dedicated replica to serve slow queries, ETL, OLAP traffic and interactive queries, etc...

 To add an offline instance, assign a new instance with [`pg_role`](PARAM#pg_role) set to `offline`.